Skip to main content

 A written Handyman Contract should be put in place before any repair or maintenance work begins, whether for a single job or an ongoing arrangement.
 There are many circumstances in which a formal written contract is particularly important.

-When a homeowner engages a handyman to carry out a list of repairs or improvements at their property, a contract ensures that both parties agree on exactly what work is to be done, when it will be done, how much it will cost, and who is responsible for providing materials.
+When a homeowner engages a handyman to carry out a list of repairs or improvements at their property, a contract confirms that both parties agree on exactly what work is to be done, when it will be done, how much it will cost, and who is responsible for providing materials.
 Without a written agreement, disputes can easily arise about the scope of work, with the client expecting additional tasks to be included in the agreed price.

 When a landlord or letting agent engages a handyman to carry out repairs and maintenance on a rental property, a contract provides a clear record that the landlord is meeting their statutory obligations under section 11 of the Landlord and Tenant Act 1985 and section 4 of the Defective Premises Act 1972 to keep the property in a proper state of repair.
 The contract should specify the standard of work required and confirm that the handyman carries appropriate public liability insurance.